recp/cglm/README.md

 ## Notes

-- This library uses float types only, does not support Integers, Double... yet
+- This library does not support double type... yet
 - If headers are not working properly with your compiler, IDE please open an issue, because I'm using GCC and clang to test it maybe sometimes MSVC

 **TODO:**